cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 =======

+#### Fixed
+- Backup & Restore paths were failing on machines due to alnum class availability on certain interpreters.

+## [5.3.1] - 2020-08-04
 ##### Added
 - Balance check notification added before wallet selection menus are shown to know that work is done in the background